 Curriculum, Advising, and Program Planning, (CAPP) Degree Evaluations

 Northern Michigan University has developed an online degree audit tool that allows students and advisers to review what courses need to be taken to meet major, minor, liberal studies and graduation requirements.
 This new tool will also help students evaluate how changing a major or minor might impact their length to graduation.
-If you want additional information on how the CAPP degree evaluation works you can go to: /records/node/41.
+If you want additional information on how the CAPP degree evaluation works you can go to: /registrar/node/41.

 How to Read and Use NMU's Online Degree Audit System

 How to access NMU's online degree audit evaluation (the software is sometimes referred to as CAPP).